Undergraduate funding

 Sample student budget – Person from abroad

-Fatoumata’s budget for the first year of her undergraduate program at Université Laval
+Fatoumata’s budget for a year of her undergraduate program at Université Laval

 Fatoumata